 The core business of the MAIB is to provide compulsory third party personal injury motor accident insurance and deliver appropriate compensation to people injured in motor accidents.

 The three main drivers of business performance are premiums, investment income and claims expense.
-The MAIB relies on professional advisors to provide forecasts, where appropriate.
-Major external influences include financial markets impacting investment revenue and changes in prevailing bond yields impacting claims expense.
+Major external influences include financial markets affecting investment returns and changes in prevailing bond yields impacting claims expense.
 While every attempt is made to monitor and navigate these external influences, it is not possible to predict annual profits with certainty, leaving forecasts open to significant volatility.

 The following strategic goals are identified for the planning period: